CAJan93/rail-alert/Readme.md

 This project was inspired by the following projects

 - [nightjetter](https://github.com/KevinW1998/nightjetter) for retrieving information about the ÖBB nightjet trains
-- telebot for sending notifications to your telegram account
+- telepot for sending notifications to your telegram account